alombi/rh-api/README.md

    * `release_notes` = the version's release notes
    * `downloads` = the specific version's downloads count

-## Stats (GET)
+## Shortcut (GET)
-Heads over to https://rh-api.alombi.xyz/stats and add a parameter to this URL, containing your shortcut's RH ID.
-For example https://rh-api.alombi.xyz/stats?id=1
+Heads over to https://rh-api.alombi.xyz/shortcut and add a parameter to this URL, containing your shortcut's RH ID.
+For example https://rh-api.alombi.xyz/shortcut?id=1
 #### Parameters
 * `id` = the RoutineHub ID of the shortcut
 * `hearts` = the total hearts number